-"The smaller networks, Cell C and Telkom Mobile, which are benefiting by paying less than their larger counterparts, are likely to use the money saved to improve and grow their infrastructure," he added.
+The smaller networks, Cell C and Telkom Mobile that are benefiting by paying less than their larger counterparts, are likely to use the money saved to improve and grow their infrastructure.

-However, by 2016, when the interconnect rates reach 10c, consumers are likely to see the difference in the prices of calls, he said.
-Over and above the benefits to consumers, Barker said that these lowered fees will benefit the country, particularly as it will encourage more firms to enter the market.
-"Moreover, the transparency will allow consumers to compare the different charges, and change service providers should they so wish."
+However, by 2016, when the interconnect rates reach 10c, consumers are likely to see the difference in the prices of calls.
+Over and above the benefits to consumers, these lowered fees will benefit the country, particularly as it will encourage more firms to enter the market.
+Moreover, the transparency will allow consumers to compare the different charges, and change service providers should they so wish.

 Ultimately, for the consumer it's about value for money and good service.
-"ICASA's move will benefit the end-user, who will be able to make a more educated choice when selecting an operator.
+ICASA's move will benefit the end user, who will be able to make a more educated choice when selecting an operator.
 Healthy competition can only benefit the market and ensure better service.
-This, in turn, will boost economic growth and create opportunities."
+This in turn will boost economic growth, and create opportunities.